 Simple syrup is one of those must-have ingredients, for both the bar and the kitchen.
-Today, Joel MacCharles explores different ways to make simple syrup and shares some recipes to add interest to your holiday cocktails.
+Today, Joel MacCharles shows us different ways to make simple syrup and 4 different simple syrup flavour combos to add some flair to your cocktails.

 Although different cocktails call for different amounts of syrup, you can make easy cocktails by combining 1 ounce simple syrup with 1 ounce lemon or lime and 2 ounces of most booze (this works well with amaretto, whiskey, bourbon, rum and more).

-Simple syrup has uses beyond the bar.
-Add it to carbonated water to make homemade versions of soda, use it to glaze meat (such as ham) when roasting, add it to iced coffee, tea or lemon juice to sweeten a summer beverage or add small amounts when cooking to sweeten a dish.
+Simple syrup has uses beyond the bar though.
+Add it to sparkling water to make homemade versions of soda, use it to glaze meat (such as ham) when roasting, add it to iced coffee, tea or lemon juice to sweeten a summer beverage or add small amounts when cooking to sweeten a dish.

 To make simple syrup, combine 1 cup white sugar with 1 cup of water and simmer, stirring, until dissolved.
 Some people insist that simple syrup be heated just until everything is dissolved while others carefully simmer for a few minutes to thicken the syrup.
 I’m prone to do either and find the difference in results to be minimal unless you drink the two versions side-by-side to compare.